Theatre Reviews Roundup: 1536

 Tanya Reynolds, Siena Kelly and Liv Hill in 1536.
 Photo: Helen Murray

-Four stars from many critics for Ava Pickett’s debut play, a product of the Almeida’s scheme to encourage new writing.
-It imagines the devastating effect on the lives of three ordinary women when Henry VIII executes Anne Boleyn.
-Modern parallels are inescapable when, throughout society, men are encouraged in their domination of women.
-The reviews suggested it tailed off a little at the end, otherwise it was high praise for a production directed by Lindsay Turner and starring Tanya Reynolds, Siena Kelly and Liv Hill.
+There were four stars from many critics for Ava Pickett’s debut play, a product of the Almeida’s scheme to encourage new writing.
+Now, after a transfer to the West End and some minor alterations to the script, 5 star reviews dominate.
+The play imagines the devastating effect on the lives of three ordinary women when Henry VIII kills his wife Anne Boleyn.
+Modern parallels are inescapable when, throughout society, men are encouraged in their subjugation of women.
+Some reviews suggested it tailed off a little at the end, otherwise it was high praise for a funny, heartbreaking production directed by Lyndsey Turner and starring Tanya Reynolds, Siena Kelly and Liv Hill.
+All aspects of the production were praised including the set design by Max Jones and the lighting by Jack Knowles.

 [Links to full reviews are included but a number are behind paywalls and therefore may not be accessible]